abdisamadjoe/Incident-handler-s-journal/README.md

 ## Scenario

-You are documenting a ransomware attack at a health care clinic where employees lost access to critical files due to a ransomware infection.
+I'm documenting a ransomware attack at a health care clinic where employees lost access to critical files due to a ransomware infection.
 The attack was initiated through phishing emails, and the clinic's operations were halted as a result.
 The attackers’ demand for a ransom adds complexity to the incident, requiring a decision on how to proceed.

 ## Journal